 I also travelled with Exodus to Everest Base Camp whcih was quite the experience.
 The tend to be my preferrred singles travel company.

 I have done two travel solo tours with friends – North India and cycling Southern Iceland.
 Again an activity-based trip can be a great travel for singles option – particularly as you tend to be exhausted every night and just eat and sleep.

 Exodus now does lots of what they call Solo Departure trips.
 This doesn’t mean that everyone on the trip is travelling alone – it just means they recommend these trips for those traveling alone.

 And you do normally end up with the majority of people travelling alone – or the ones travelling with someone tend to be quite friendly and up for a chat.

 I think Exodus is one of the best single travel companies – I love how they use locals and treat them well and they pack their trips for singles full of great activities and experiences.

 They are also great value for money – but personally, I would prefer to spend a bit more and have a higher thread count on my sheets.
 Oh well, you can’t have everything!

 And you can have a single supplement with most of their singles trips if you want your own room – however, make sure you book early if this is what you’re after as they tend to go quite quickly.

-⇒ Don’t miss my Complete Guide to Singles Holidays over 40s – it is a thorough guide to all the most commonly asked questions about Solo Travel – and everything I have learned.
+⇒ Don’t miss my Complete Guides to Singles Holidays over 40s – and Vacations for over 50 singles – these thorough guides have all of the most commonly asked questions about Solo Travel – and everything I have learned.